emacs-eaf/emacs-application-framework/README.md

 One workaround is to name of command `wmctrl -m` to the elisp list `eaf-wm-focus-fix-wms`.
 Fill an issue if it still doesn't work.

-### `[EAF] *eaf* aborted (core dumped)` error
+### `[EAF] *epc:server* aborted (core dumped)` error
-Please check the `*eaf*` buffer, something is wrong on the Python side.
+Please check the `*epc:server*` buffer, something is wrong on the Python side.
 Usually due to Python dependencies are not installed correctly.

-If you're sure Python dependences are installed correctly, please create an issue with the `*eaf*` buffer content, it contains many clues that can help us locate the problem faster.
+If you're sure Python dependences are installed correctly, please create an issue with the `*epc:server*` buffer content, it contains many clues that can help us locate the problem faster.

 ### What is Github Personal Access Tokens?
 If you use EAF Markdown Previewer, to get consistent previewing, you need to access [Github Personal access token site](https://github.com/settings/tokens/new?scopes=), fill something in "Token description" and click button "Generate token" to get your personal token.
 Then set the token: